terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ```

-The last one is a helper method which gets an URL as parameter, does the REST call,
+The last one is a helper method which gets a URL as a parameter, does the REST call,
 converts the result to datatype `T`.
 To make this as general as possible, you use _generics_,
-that's the `<T>` in `Get<T>` and it let's you call this method with whatever class you want.
+that's the `<T>` in `Get<T>` and it lets you call this method with whatever class you want.

 `GetCategories()` simply calls the helper method with the correct URL ending - and asks for
 the results to be interpreted as a string array.

-`GetFact()` does something simular.
+`GetFact()` does something similar.
 If a category is set, it adds it to the URL the way that
 the Chuck Norris API wants it.
 And it wants the result as an object of the class you made earlier,
 `Fact`.